 Backward Design Step 1: Determining the Competencies & Performance Expectations

 In this session, participants will review the backward design process for competency-based program development.
 Using The Essentials as the basis of the work, participants will begin to describe what the competent performance of each competency and sub-competency looks like as part of the backward design process step one.

 Bachward Design Step 1: Practice

 In this session, participants will explore a range of performance-based, criterion-referenced, authentic assessment methods as part of the backward design process step two.
 Various resources will be shared, including C-BEN’s Hallmark Practices for Competency-Based Assessment

 Backward Design Step 2: Practice

 11:45 a.m.-12:30 p.m.

 Performance-Based Simulation: Incorporating AACN Essentials into Simulation Scenarios and Utilizing Simulation to Assess Competencies

 Knowing and Doing are two different things.
 This session will provide examples of how to assist the learner to take what they know and put it into action to move along the continuum of competency development.
+This session will provide a theory burst of why it is important to incorporate the AACN Essentials into the scenario to prepare the learner for competency.
 Discussion around how to utilize simulation to assess competencies will occur.
+This session will introduce the presenter’s evidence-based simulation scenario template incorporating the AACN Essentials: entry level and advanced level.
 Using a storyboard, participants will begin developing a scenario that integrates the Essentials.
 This will allow attendees the opportunity to complete a full scenario later.

-Backward Design Step 3: Curate the Learning Journey
+Backward Design Step 3: Curating the Learning Journey

 In this session, participants will explore ways to structure a student’s learning journey by competencies, rather than courses or textbooks, as part of step three of the backward design process.